Rebecca C Hains

 For more information:

-Hains, R. C. (forthcoming).
+Hains, R. C. (2014).
 The princess problem: Guiding our girls through the princess-obsessed years.
 Sourcebooks.

 Hains, R. C. (2012).
 Growing up with girl power: Girlhood on screen and in everyday life.
 New York: Peter Lang.